Wellness Initiatives Fund

 The Wellness Initiatives Fund provides financial support to various student wellness programs, trainings, and events.
+In addition to the generous support from Robin McQueen-Lynch '80 and Bob Flynn '87, the Class of 2019 Senior Class Gift supported the Wellness Initiatives Fund.

 Student groups, faculty, and staff are encouraged to apply for these funds to either develop new and innovative wellness initiatives or to enhance current program offerings.